Compositionally Safe Construction of Autonomous Driving Systems: The Approach

-As explained in the Introduction, we consider that the autopilot of the ego vehicle receives basic types of vistas as input, each requiring specific operations implemented by the corresponding control policies (\autoref{fig:vista-types}):
+As explained in the Introduction, we consider that the autopilot of the ego vehicle receives basic types of configurations as input, each requiring specific operations implemented by the corresponding control policies (Fig.~\ref{fig:vista-types}):

-\mytextcircled{1} \textbf{Road vistas} are of the form $vs \eqdef \langle q_e, q_F, \emptyset \rangle$ where there is no junction in the frontal visibility area of the ego vehicle.
-Note that road vistas can be simplified in the following manner.
+\mytextcircled{1} \textbf{Road configurations} are of the form $\cfg \eqdef \langle q_e, q_F, \emptyset \rangle$ where there is no junction in the frontal visibility area of the ego vehicle.
+Note that road configurations can be simplified in the following manner.
 Consider the ordered set of the front obstacles $F$ and remind that the last visible obstacle is a fictitious vehicle at the front visibility limit.
 Clearly, these obstacles are either vehicles or signals (e.g., speed limits).
 The ego vehicle is responsible for driving safely in the space on its route until to the closest visible vehicle, hence all the obstacles after this vehicle can be omitted as irrelevant.

-\mytextcircled{2} \textbf{Merging vistas} describe situations where the route of the ego vehicle merges into a main road.
-They are of the form $vs \eqdef \langle q_e, q_F, q_a \rangle$ such that there exists a merging position $p$ satisfying
+\mytextcircled{2} \textbf{Merging configurations} describe situations where the route of the ego vehicle merges into a main road.
+They are of the form $\cfg \eqdef \langle q_e, q_F, q_a \rangle$ such that there exists a merging position $p$ satisfying